kumar19dangol-create/Slam-Implementation-Find-Kevin/README.md

 The physical launch file uses the physical parameter file and starts with the `/reset_pose` service so the robot odometry begins from zero.
 After the reset returns successfully, the static TF publishers, SLAM node, planner node, and navigator node start.

-Open preconfiguredRViz2 with the SLAM configuration:
+Open preconfigured Rviz2 with the SLAM configuration in that web-based VS:

 ```bash
 rviz2 -d src/succulence_rover_ros/config/succulance_slam_physical.rviz